Your host, Bill Gray, has hosted hundreds of people over the years in an informal way,

 good restaurants, an independent bookstore, a coffee shop, a co-op, an artisan

-Summit Avenue (two blocks in the other direction) is truly a city walkerís paradise with broad sidewalks,
+Summit Avenue (two blocks south) is truly a city walkerís paradise with broad sidewalks,

-lots of shade trees, and the longest continuous stretch of original Victorian housing
+plenty of trees for shade, and the longest continuous stretch of original Victorian housing

 all in very good condition with plenty of period detail.